Internal Logistics Management Best Practices: New Technologies and Automation

 “We focus on quick, easy-to-adopt systems that enable easy process data collection,” says Wisdom, noting that many companies are still using manual warehouse management systems based on paper, pens and clipboards.
 When they’re ready to automate, many of those companies spend an inordinate amount of time and money investing in the wrong technology tools and software.

-Historically, the warehouse has been seen as a stand-alone entity where products go in one door and then magically move out of another one, out to the customer.
-Thanks to the boom in e-commerce and omni-channel distribution, the warehouse is now viewed as a vital link in the supply chain.
+Historically, the manufacturing facility has been seen as a stand-alone entity where products go in one door and then magically move out of another one, out to the customer.
+Thanks to the boom in e-commerce and omni-channel distribution, the facility is now viewed as a vital link in the supply chain.
 Knowing this, more companies are grabbing onto whatever the “latest and greatest” technology is on the market, and then hoping that it helps them meet these changing market demands.

 Unfortunately, this flawed approach has produced a lot of failed implementations and money drains at a time when most organizations are trying to do more with less.
 This strategy also finds companies investing in technology that never reaches its full potential.